jvas28/angular-shopping-list/README.md

 Basic responsive shopping list with dynamic filters and paginator made in Angular 8.

+You can check the [Demo](https://jvas28.github.io/angular-shopping-list/) published in github pages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.